majanikoljic/Capstone-Project-Step-2/README.md

     * Potential API Issues:
        * Concurrency Issues: Ensuring stock is properly updated when two users attempt to buy the same product at the same time.
        * Error Handling: Returning appropriate error messages for common issues, such as invalid input or failed database operations.
-       * Data Validation: Ensuring input data like product details, shipping information is validated.
+       * Data Validation: Ensuring input data like product details is validated.
        * Scaling: As the user base and data grow, the application may require optimizations for speed and efficiency.

     * Sensitive Information:
        * User Authentication: Passwords must be hashed before storage using a library like bcrypt.
-       * User Data: Email addresses, shipping addresses, and order history are sensitive and must be protected against unauthorized access.
+       * User Data: Email addresses, order history are sensitive and must be protected against unauthorized access.
        * Payment Information: Payment information must be processed securely through third-party services.

     * Functionality: